 PC Bank launched a broker originated GIC program in 2010.
-The GIC's offered by PC Bank are insured by Canadian Deposit Insurance Corporation ("CDIC").
+The GIC's offered by PC Bank are eligible for deposit insurance from Canadian Deposit Insurance Corporation ("CDIC").
 PC Bank issues nominee name GIC's through a number of brokers in Canada.